A person in teal scrubs with a stethoscope around their neck is taking a blood pressure reading on someone's arm using a sphygmomanometer.

 Her biggest challenge during her education was balancing her busy schedule.
 She said the flexibility of the online program made it possible for her to complete her degree.
 “There was no way I would have been able to do it in person.
 It had to be online.”

-Samantha said in addition to the flexibility of the program, the understanding of her instructors made a huge impact in her ability to further her education.
-She said they were always available to answer questions and provided support and encouragement.
+Samantha said in addition to the flexibility of the program, the understanding of her instructors made a huge impact on her ability to further her education.
+They were always available to answer questions and provided support and encouragement.
 “They were very, very understanding that everybody has different schedules.”

 “I had such a good experience,” Samantha said of her time with Bryan University.
 “The way that they have incorporated being able to teach you the skills you need to actually do the job and be able to learn them virtually, it’s just — it was great.”

 Ready to get started?
-Learn more about Bryan University’s Associate Degree in Administrative Medical Assisting today!
+Learn more about Bryan University’s Clinical Medical Assistant Undergraduate Certificate today!

 And Get a FREE Career Brochure